sitasp/CodeSync/CONTRIBUTING.md

-# Contributing to LeetSync
+# Contributing to CodeSync

-Thank you for considering contributing to LeetSync!
+Thank you for considering contributing to CodeSync!
 Whether you want to report a bug, suggest an improvement, or submit a code change, your contributions are greatly appreciated.

 Before contributing, please take a moment to read through the guidelines in this document.